mmomtchev/pymport/README.md

 This will download and rebuild `pymport` against your own already existing Python environment.

-On Linux you will need the `libpython3-dev` package.
+You will need a working C++ development environment.
+Additionally, on Linux you will need the `libpython3-dev` package.
 On macOS the Homebrew install has everything required.
 On Windows you should have a working `python` command in your shell.

 # Usage